Tesla offers cheaper versions of 2 electric vehicles in bid to win back market share in tough year

-NEW YORK (AP) — Tesla rolled out new, cheaper versions of two of its electric car models on Tuesday in hopes the offerings will help revive flagging sales.
+NEW YORK (AP) — Tesla rolled out new, cheaper versions of two of its electric car models on Tuesday in hopes the offerings will help revive flagging sales but investors dumped its stock anyway.

-The new Model Y, costing just under $40,000 with a stripped-down interior, follows a slump in Tesla sales covering most of the past year due to anti-Elon Musk boycotts targeting the company.
-The company is also offering a cheaper version of its Model 3 for under $35,000.
+The new Model Y, costing just under $40,000 with a stripped-down interior, comes in a brutal year for Tesla as it tries to attract more customers despite an aging lineup, stiff competition from foreign EV makers and anti-Elon Musk boycotts targeting the company.

-The company is under intense pressure to lift sales but is facing big challenges.
-In addition to anti-Musk backlash, it is contending with a likely hit to demand after a federal tax credit worth as $7,500 for EV purchases expired at the end of September.
+The reaction from the stock market after the news broke suggests the new models are not expected to help much.

-Tesla stock fell more than 2.5% to $441.08 in late afternoon trading Tuesday.
-It had closed Monday up more than 5% after the company teased fans with cryptic postings on social media about an imminent product announcement.
+“Investors were looking for something truly different, not an iteration of a old product,” said Edmunds analyst Ivan Drury, speaking as Tesla stock dropped sharply in the last minutes of trading.
+“I can’t imagine this will bring levels back to what they want.”

 Compared to previous models, the new Model Y comes with a shorter 321-mile driving range, fewer audio speakers and a fabric interior, not microsuede.
 The model also lacks a panoramic glass roof and a touchscreen in the second row.